derekjtong/socket-chat/README.md

 2. The server can accept several different commands:
    - [ ] **list**: The server sends back all the active client IDs.
    - [ ] **Forward ID string**: The server should be able to understand that this client wants to send the msg(string) to the other client with the ID that listed the command.
 The server should be able to forward the message to the target in the following format: source ID: message_content
    - [ ] **history ID**: The server should send back the chatting history between the requested client and the client with the ID listed in the command.
    - [ ] **exit**: The server should send back a message "Goodbye" and close the connection.

 ## Usage

 1. Start server:
    `python3 server.py <host> <port>`

 2. Start client:
    `python3 client.py <host> <port>`

+## Commands

+        /help       - Display this help message.

+        /username   - Set your username.
+Usage: /username <your_name>

+        /list       - List all active client IDs.

+        /history    - View your message history with current target.

+        /target     - Set your message target.
+Usage: /target <target_uuid>

+        /exit       - Exit the client.